moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## Termination  {#session-termination}

-The transport session can be terminated at any point.
+The Transport Session can be terminated at any point.
 When native QUIC is used, the session is closed using the CONNECTION\_CLOSE frame ({{QUIC, Section 19.19}}).
 When WebTransport is used, the session is closed using the CLOSE\_WEBTRANSPORT\_SESSION capsule ({{WebTransport,